computerscience254/Triangle-tracker/README.md

 A folder by the name portfolio1 appears on your desktop

 Open the folder and click on the index.html file.
-Open the file on your browser and you'll view Dan's portfolio.
+Open the file on your browser and you'll view Triangle tracker project.

-## How to edit the Dan's Portfolio
+## How to edit the Triangle tracker project

 Open your terminal